 What if your business is in trouble and you have to cut costs?
 Cut overhead or lay off employees, but don't expect employees to go without getting paid.
 You have a legal obligation to pay employees wages due to them.
 And they can sue you to get paid.

-For employees and former employees reading this article: If you have an issue with non-payment of wages, you can hire an attorney to attempt to get these wages paid to you, or you can file a complaint with your state employment office.
-I am not able to answer individual questions or comments about non-payment of wages.
+If you need help with a non-payment issue: I understand your frustration with your situation, but I am not an attorney and I am not able to answer individual questions or comments on this article about non-payment of wages.
+If you have an issue with non-payment of wages, you can hire an attorney to attempt to get these wages paid to you, or you can file a complaint with your state employment office.

 Non-payment of Overtime

 Don't try to play games with these legal obligations by playing tricks with employee pay.
 In one case, the Sugar Plum Fairy Baking Company was sued by employees for non-payment of overtime, along with other labor law violations.
 The company is alleged to have paid employees in two checks.
 One check was for wages up to 40 hours a week, from which deductions were taken.
 The second check was for overtime at straight time with no deductions taken.
 If these charges are true, the company's practices are illegal on several counts:

 - The Fair Labor Standards Act (FLSA) requires that overtime be paid over 40 hours worked in a week, at the rate of 1 1/2 times.
 For example, if the employee's hourly rate is $10, any hours worked over 40 in a week would be paid at $15.
 Some states may have overtime variations but most require that overtime be paid at a higher rate.

 - Deductions are required from all pay.
 This includes withholding for the employee's federal and state income taxes, and the employee's portion of the FICA (Social Security) and Medicare withholding.
 Not deducting from the overtime checks affects the employee's taxes and understates the liability for employment taxes.